 Home learning adds value in developing skills of independent enquiry and a positive attitude towards life-long learning.
 It contributes effectively to the learning progress made by students.
-All teachers will regularly set a range of activities for students using our online software package called 'Show My Homework'.
-They will be consistent in their approach to the marking of Home Learning.
+All teachers will regularly set a range of activities for students.
+They will be a consistent in their approach to the marking of Home Learning.
 This process will enable a partnership to develop between students, parents and teachers.
-Detailed information about home learning is available on the school website.
+Detailed information about home learning frequency is available on the school website.